Southwest Airlines Nationwide Fares from $40 1-Way

 - All prices, dates, and booking details were valid at the time of publication.

-Aer Lingus via DealBase discounts round-trip fall flights to Europe, with prices starting from $405.50.
-That's the lowest price we could find for select routes by $120.
-Book this travel deal by July 16 for travel from September 1 through October 31.
+Hawaiian Airlines via DealBase offers round-trip flights to Hawaii, with prices starting from $357.20.
+That's the lowest price we could find for select routes by $4.
+Book this travel deal by July 19 for travel from September 2 through December 17.
 Buy Now

-- On the DealBase landing page, click on "Aer Lingus" in the top line to see this sale; we found lower fares within.
+- On the DealBase landing page, click "Hawaiian Airlines" in the top line to see this sale.

-- We found this price on flights departing on October 1 from Boston, MA (BOS) to Dublin, Ireland (DUB), with return on October 8.
+- We found this price on flights departing on October 29 from San Francisco, CA (SFO) to Honolulu, HI (HNL), with return on November 5.

 - All prices, dates, and booking details were valid at the time of publication.

-Alaska Airlines via DealBase offers 1-way nationwide fares with prices starting from $43.30.
-That's the lowest price we could find for select routes by at least $3.
-Book this travel deal by July 15 for travel from September 4 through November 6.
+Ending today, United Airlines via DealBase offers select 1-way nationwide fall fares, with prices starting from $58.30.
+That's the lowest price we could find for select routes by at least $21.
+Book this travel deal today for flights from August 20 through December 18.
 Buy Now

-- On the DealBase landing page, click "Alaska Airlines" in the top line to see this sale.
+- On the DealBase landing page, click "United Airlines" in the top line to see this sale.

-- We found this price on flights departing from Los Angeles, CA, (LAX) with arrival in Las Vegas, NV (LAS) on September 2.
+- We found this price on flights departing from Chicago, IL (ORD) with arrival in Cincinnati, OH (CVG) on September 17.

 - All prices, dates, and booking details were valid at the time of publication.